aleksipauna/mysteerimurkina/README.md

 # Think about this

-In 2018, Kesko had **18 931** tones of food waste.
+In 2018, Kesko had **18 931** tonnes of food waste.
 This correlates to **1.65%** of their annual sales figure.
 Based on financial data, grocery sales were **5.386 billion euros**, of which we can derive that the value of food going to waste is approximately **90 million euros** annually.
 That is a lot of money, almost **1 billion euros** in **10 years** timeframe.
 We believe we can do better than that!

 # K-Surprise